 Weisser, Olivia.
 Ill Composed: Sickness, Gender, and Belief in Early Modern England (2016), pp. 159-179 (Ch.
 5: ‘Illness Narratives by the Poor’).
 Examines 648 petitions for poor relief that mention ill health from 1623 to 1730 from ten county quarter sessions, highlighting how these narratives were shaped by the conventions of petitioning.

 Whiting, Amanda Jane.
 Women and Petitioning in the Seventeenth-Century English Revolution: Deference, Difference, and Dissent (2015).
-Focuses primarily on printed petitions from women in the 1640s and 1650s.
+Focuses primarily on printed petitions from women in the 1640s and 1650s, while also drawing on a selection of manuscript requests addressed to the Crown and the House of Lords.

 Woodfine, Philip.
 ‘Debtors, Prisons, and Petitions in Eighteenth-Century England’, Eighteenth-Century Life (2006) 30:2, pp. 1-31.
 Analyses the petitions of imprisoned debtors, mainly from Yorkshire in the first half of the eighteenth century.